Phùng Khánh Linh

-Biography
+Early life

-Phùng Khánh Linh was born in 1994 in Bắc Giang, into a family where no one pursued the arts.
-She studied at Bắc Giang High School for the Gifted, then graduated with a degree in Law from Trade Union University.
-She became interested in music at the age of 3.
-Because her father forbade her to become a singer, she only sang on school stages and at the Pioneers Palace.
+Phùng Khánh Linh was born in 1994 in Bắc Giang, into a family with no background in the arts.
+Her father, a civil servant, died in early 2025; her mother is a teacher, and she has an older brother.
+She studied at Bắc Giang High School for the Gifted, then graduated with a law degree from Trade Union University.
+She became interested in music at age 3; because her father initially opposed a singing career, she performed only on school stages and at the local Pioneers Palace, and began attempting to write her own songs around 2016, work she has since described as still fairly unpolished.